 Mike made a very good distinction between religion and spirituality in the book.
 “Religion needs spirituality.
 Spirituality does not need religion.”

-Religion is an explanation; spirituality, an acknowledgement.
-Religion is man-made attempt to explain the hard-to-explain.
+Religion is an explanation; spirituality, an acknowledgment.
+Religion is a man-made attempt to explain the hard-to-explain.
 This is the conflict that comes from explaining, connecting the dots, or even making them up where no dots had ever existed.

-It is from these dots connection that man fashioned laws, rules, rituals and doctrines to divide the believers and non-believers, the ‘good’ and the ‘bad’ people, the ‘right’ and ‘wrong’ doings.
+It is from those dots connection that man fashioned laws, rules, rituals, and doctrines to divide the believers and non-believers, the good and the bad people, the right and wrong doings.
 You either belong or you don’t.
 You will be either saved or you won’t.
 You either go to heaven or you go to hell.